MindPointGroup/ansible-system-patching/README.md

 You may opt to specify what tags to act on.
 The two tags allow you to only run parts of the plays.

 * Options:
-  * pin      - Performs only the kernel package pinning or versionlock part of the role
+  * pin      - Performs only the package pinning or versionlock part of the role
   * patch    - Performs patching only i.e. skips pinning

 This example would perform package pinning: